Cystic Acne: The Ultimate Guide

 While acne is the most common skin condition in the United States, a smaller portion of the population develops cystic acne, the most severe form of Acne Vulgaris.
 This painful skin condition is characterized by large, inflamed acne lesions that form deep within the skin and result in painful, large bumps visible from the surface.
 Unfortunately, this ailment can be hard to treat but there are options available to help alleviate the pain and psychological effects associated with this skin condition.

+It's important to understand the causes of acne.
 When pores become blocked by excess sebum, skin cells, and bacteria, an infection can rise up in the pore.
 Cystic acne is what may result from the most severe types of pore blockages.
 Those who develop cystic acne struggle with painful lesions under the skin.
 These acne blemishes are embedded deep within the epidermis, and unlike pimples and pustules, they don’t come to a head on the surface of the skin.
 Along with painful, inflamed acne lesions, those with cystic acne may also exhibit numerous comedones, which can be both open or closed, referred to as blackheads and whiteheads, respectively.

 What Causes Cystic Acne?